Spaciblo/spaciblo-core/README.md

 # Spaciblō Core

 The Spaciblō project builds hosting tools for browser based, social, 3D spaces.

+If you're new to Spaciblō, check out our handy [Frequently Asked Questions page](https://github.com/Spaciblo/spaciblo/wiki/Frequently-Asked-Questions) where you will find out what the heck this is and how to start playing with it.
+(It's neat, we promise!)

+This repository, [Spaciblō Core](https://github.com/Spaciblo/spaciblo-core), holds the source code for the Spaciblō web service that hosts browser based, social, 3D spaces with voice chat.
+If you want to run your own virtual reality server then this repository is for you!

-This repository holds the implementation of the Spaciblō tools.
-The [Spaciblō](https://github.com/Spaciblo/spaciblo) repository will hold the project-wide documents and [wiki](https://github.com/Spaciblo/spaciblo/wiki).
+The [Spaciblō](https://github.com/Spaciblo/spaciblo) repository holds the project-wide documents and the [wiki](https://github.com/Spaciblo/spaciblo/wiki).

-We started this project a few years ago with Python and early WebGL, but it was slow going.
-Now we're implementing it using Go, ES6, and a mature WebGL with WebVR coming soon.

-This is pre-alpha software and is currently suitable only for developers interested in working on web based VR spaces.
-That said, it has good bones and with work can turn into a useful piece of infrastructure for VR on the web.
+The [Core development lists](https://github.com/orgs/Spaciblo/projects/1) show what we're working on and considering for the future.

+# To build or not to build

+To access a Spaciblō space, you just need a web browser.
+If you want to run your own Spaciblō services on your own machines then you'll need to build spaciblo-core from source.

+Eventually, we'll offer binary distributions but for now we've made the build process pretty straight-forward people who are comfortable with a command line.

+You'll need a Linux or OS X based environment that has [go](https://golang.org/) and PostgreSQL installed and in your PATH.
+The Spaciblō services can be run in a virtual machine, so if you're on Windows you can use [VirtualBox](https://www.virtualbox.org/) or some other VM to bring up a Linux based environment.
+Pretty much any modern distro will do.

 # Building